IntractableQuery/failpoints/README.md

     Failpoints.fail_by_trace(trace, 1) do # Force failure at index 1 of trace
       MyAlgorithm.new.do_things
     end

+This will result in a FailpointMismatchException if the algorithm's execution diverges from what the trace is, or a FailpointAbortException if performing a normal abort at a failpoint location.

 In your test suite, you could increment the failure index to get complete coverage of all failpoints.
 If you want an opinionated way to reduce the number of places to test, try Failpoints.minimum_test_indexes(trace).
 This looks